 The Tendermint consensus mechanism employed by Cosmos uses validators and delegators.
-Validators choose who will take part in the consensus and the validators confirm transactions.
-Also, completing a block requires a majority of two-thirds of the quorum of validators confirming the proposed block.
+Validators choose who will take part in the consensus, and the validators confirm transactions.
+Also, completing a block requires a majority of two-thirds of validators’ quorum confirming the proposed block.

 Staking on Cosmos requires a minimum of 1 ATOM.

 For the Atom staking average early return, you can expect a reward of around 9.18%.

 Opening up a node can be a double edge blade.
 It can be profitable, or it can be a massive waste of time with money locked up.

 In most cases, it requires you to set up a dedicated application and lock up some cryptocurrency.
 However, if you want to set up a node for one of the proof of stake coins, consider the structure of their incentivizing layer.

 If nodes are based solely on the stake’s size, your chances of actually getting to create a block are very low.
 So, a coin age mechanism that prevents the same users from creating blocks consecutively will improve your chances.